ItsxAni/SoftwareEngineering1IndividualAssignment/README.md

 5. python3 app.py

 Ensure that you have all the files downloaded.
 Screenshots will be provided in another folder with the program running

+ER Diagram is within the screenshots folder added.